unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 **Nginx.** Now we're ready to do a little of magic.
 Type the following command in order to install our nginx server:

-> No need to choose any specific version, let's stick to the version that is the default version in your repository (mine is 1.6.2, however the mainline is <a href="http://nginx.org/en/download.html" target="_blank">1.11.2</a>).
+> No need to choose any specific version, let's stick to the default version in your repository (mine is 1.6.2, however the mainline is <a href="http://nginx.org/en/download.html" target="_blank">1.11.2</a>).

 ```
 sudo apt-get install nginx